bright/new-www/_posts/2017-10-13-clear-database-in-spring-boot-tests.md

 }
 ```

 Notice that we've defined `tablesToExclude` set that allows us to omit certain tables.
-This comes handy when you're using a database migration tool that stores its state inside some table(s).
+This comes in handy when you're using a database migration tool that stores its state inside some table(s).

 [The JDBC metadata](https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html) allows us to introspect schema regardless of the database vendor.
 The `iterator` is a tiny Kotlin function that aids consuming iterator like objects: